 Unlike civil cases, the defendant in a criminal does not file a written pleading (an answer) in response to the charge; the accused's oral plea to the charge serves the same function.
-However, when the defendant intends to rely on the defense of "alibi," the defendant must file written notice with the court.
+However, when the defendant intends to rely on the defense of "alibi," the defendant must file a written notice with the court.
 In essence, the defense of alibi states, "I wasn't there, so I couldn't have committed the crime."

 There are several requests, challenges, and objections which the accused can make by motion.
 He can ask for a bill of particulars (a more detailed statement of the facts of the alleged offense).
 He can object that the accusation against him does not properly charge an offense or is otherwise defective.
 He can ask that the evidence against him be suppressed on the ground that it was obtained in violation of his constitutional rights.
 Many other defenses, objections, or requests can be made by motion.

 The Ohio Rules of Criminal Procedure allow discovery.
 Criminal discovery is more limited than the discovery in civil cases.
-Criminal discovery involves various disclosures, including: statements made by the defendant or a codefendant to the police; the defendant's prior criminal record, if any; documents and other tangible evidence; reports of examinations and tests; the names of witnesses; and other matters.
+Criminal discovery involves various disclosures, including statements made by the defendant or a codefendant to the police; the defendant’s prior criminal record, if any; documents and other tangible evidence; reports of examinations and tests; the names of witnesses; and other matters.
 The defense must initiate discovery by asking for one or more of the disclosures allowed.
 When the defense makes such a request, the prosecution acquires a right to ask for corresponding disclosure from the defense.
-Under certain circumstances the deposition of a witness may be taken.
-The defendant's deposition cannot be taken because defendants cannot be forced to give testimony.
-Defendants, and witnesses, have the constitutional right to avoid compulsory self-incrimination.
+Under certain circumstances, the deposition of a witness may be taken.
+The defendant’s deposition cannot be taken because defendants cannot be forced to give testimony.
+Defendants and witnesses have the constitutional right to avoid compulsory self-incrimination.

 Pretrial conferences are used in criminal cases for plea negotiations and for basically the same purposes as civil pretrial conferences.

-The main steps in a trial include: selection of a jury; opening statements by the attorneys; presentation of witnesses and evidence (the complaining party always goes first, and the defense next); closing arguments by the attorneys; instructions by the judge to the jury; and deliberation and decision by the jury.
+The main steps in a trial include the selection of a jury; opening statements by the attorneys; presentation of witnesses and evidence (the complaining party always goes first, and the defense next); closing arguments by the attorneys; instructions by the judge to the jury; and deliberation and decision by the jury.
 Civil and criminal trials use essentially the same process.